megamattzilla/iRules/Custom_Prometheus_Metrics/README.md

 # Overview
-### Generate custom metrics in iRule events and deliver the data to a prometheus endpoint (virtual server)!!!!!
+### Generate custom prometheus metrics in iRule events!!

 This demo will utilize two iRules.